 Our previously established research sites outside the Park are part of an ongoing study on forest harvest effects on forest carnivores and are 15-20 ha in size.
-These study areas are 15-20 stands partitioned into harvest selection intensity and age categories ranging from no harvest, to selection harvest, to shelterwood harvest, and including regenerated clearcuts (17-40 years post-cut).
+These study areas are 15-20 stands partitioned into harvest selection intensity and age categories ranging from no harvest, to selection harvest, to shelterwood harvest, and including regenerated clearcuts (17-40 years postcut).
 This design allows data to be analyzed along a compositional and structural continuum to avoid arbitrary binning of data among harvest categories.
 These sites represent regenerating clearcuts 17-40 years post-harvest (n=17), selection harvests (n=8), and shelterwood overstory removals (n=2); vegetation in these areas were last measured in 2008 and 2009.
 Overstory removal within these stands was 0-98%, and the harvest history spans clearcuts that were harvested as early as 1973 to overstory removals as recent as 2003.
-Given that 11 of 13 stands representing mature mixed and conifer conditions have been harvested since our last vegetation surveys in 2008, we have added stands of mature forest that have not been harvested for >60 years as we find them.
+Given that 11 of 13 stands representing mature mixed and conifer conditions have been harvested since our last vegetation surveys in 2008, we would like to add additional stands of mature forest that have not been harvested for >60 years.

-We would like to continue during 2014 to work in study areas (n=5 to 10) in the Scientific Forest Management Area (SFMA) of Baxter State Park that are mature softwood and mixed stands >60 years post-harvest.
+We would like to establish study areas (n=5 to 10) in the Scientific Forest Management Area (SFMA) of Baxter State Park that are mature softwood and mixed stands >60 years post-harvest.
 Because few sites remain elsewhere on the landscape that meet this age criteria, sites on Baxter are critical to allow assessment of the mature forest end of the disturbance gradient that exists on the landscape.
-Our initial focus was within the SFMA, however, we also requested permission in 2013 to establish 2-3 study areas of mature softwood stands within the uncut forest matrix in the Preserve area of the Park to examine relationships between mature forest extent and the avian community.
-We would like to continue to include sites in the SFMA and Preserve area in our 2014 and 2015 surveys.
-Site selection, ground truthing of selected stands, and bird surveys with auditory point counts and remote acoustic recorders will continue to occur during April-July 2014 and 2015.
+Our initial focus will be within the SFMA, however, we also request permission to establish 2-3 study areas of mature softwood stands within the uncut forest matrix in the Preserve area of the Park to examine relationships between mature forest extent and the avian community.
+Site selection, ground truthing of selected stands, and bird surveys with auditory point counts and remote acoustic recorders will occur during April-July 2013-2015.
 We will collect vegetation structure and composition data (e.g., overstory basal area, canopy closure, species, understory composition and structure, coarse woody debris condition) during July and August (estimated time on ground for vegetation surveys is 1-2 days per stand), and we will not remove or cut vegetation during these surveys.

 Historical (1970-2007) changes in landcover and forest structure in Maine have been assessed by Simons (2009) and by Legaard and Sader (in prep) based on a satellite time series, which will be used to infer broad-scale habitat implications of the stand-scale relationships that are observed during this proposed study.
 Data collected during the study will reside at the USGS Maine Cooperative Fish and Wildlife Research Unit and the University of Maine.
-Data will be available for other purposes in consultation with the USGS Maine Cooperative Fish and Wildlife Research Unit and the University of Maine.
 Data will be available for other purposes in consultation with the USGS Maine Cooperative Fish and Wildlife Research Unit and the University of Maine.
 Copies of all published reports will be provided to the Park.
 In addition, data and data summaries of information collected within the Park boundaries will be made available to the Park based upon a time table agreed upon by the Research team and Park staff.

 Sampling Methods: